joonaspessi/AdventOfCode2021/README.md

 - Implemented Dijkstra, which ended up to be very slow.
 However, solution was correct.
 - Should use more performant version.
 For example Dijkstra with priority queue.
+- Refactored the matrix format greedy Dijkstra with adjacency list heap Dijkstra.
+Now the implementation is fast.